-Welcome to Class R
+Welcome to Rosen Class (EYFS)

-All about Class R
+All about Rosen Class

 Throughout the year we cover a range of topics making learning fun, stimulating and exciting.
 We aim to promote children's independence and develop a thirst for knowledge.

 The topics that we will cover this year are:

 - Autumn 1 – Ourselves & Change linked to Autumn

 - Autumn 2 - Up In the Air

 - Spring 1 - Far, far away